 How Much CBD To Use

+CBDfx cannot recommend a specific CBD dosage for you.
 Whether you vape your CBD or take the product orally, it may take some time to know how much CBD to use.
-The effects of CBD vary from person to person and dosages are not recommended by body weight.
+The effects of CBD vary from person to person and dosages are not necessarily correlated with body weight.
 It may take you several days, to several weeks, to find the dosage that best suits your needs.

-A typical serving of CBD is 5-30mg when taken orally.
+Our customers tend to report that a typical serving of CBD is 5-30mg when taken orally.
 When you purchase CBD oil or CBD e-liquids, you will have several levels of CBD to choose from.
 Using a smaller amount of a stronger product could taste better and be more cost-effective.
-When you first start supplementing with CBD products, it is recommended to start around 10mg of CBD per day.
-You can gradually increase this amount until you achieve your desired effect.

 The biggest difference between CBD oils, tinctures and CBD vape products are the ingredients used to dilute the CBD extract.
 Ingestible CBD is typically diluted in a carrier oil intended for consumption, such as olive oil or hemp seed oil.
 CBD Vape oil is diluted with propylene glycol and vegetable glycerin, the same products used in manufacturing nicotine-based vape liquids.

-CBD is intended as a dietary supplement, not a medical treatment for any disease or disorder and can interact with several medications.
+CBD is not a medical treatment for any disease or disorder, and can interact with several medications.
 Anyone with a chronic health condition or taking medication should consult with their healthcare provider before adding CBD oil or CBD vape oil to their diet.